Blaney crew chief returns in time for critical playoff race - WHIZ News

 ODDS AND ENDS

-Elliott is the Martinsville favorite, per FanDuel Sportsbook. … The winner of Martinsville has gone one to win the championship seven times, most recently Chase Elliott in 2020. … The worst finish in a playoff race at Martinsville by a driver that went on to win the title was 33rd by Kevin Harvick in 2014. … Petty GMS Motorsports has hired crew chief Luke Lambert to move with driver Noah Gragson from JR Motorsports to the No. 42 Cup car next season.
+Elliott is the Martinsville favorite, per FanDuel Sportsbook. … The winner of Martinsville has gone one to win the championship seven times, most recently Chase Elliott in 2020. … The worst finish in a playoff race at Martinsville by a driver that went on to win the title was 33rd by Kevin Harvick in 2014. … Keith Rhodden was named crew chief for Austin Dillon for 2023 at Richard Childress Racing.
+Rodden most recently worked on the motorsports competition NASCAR strategy group at General Motors.
+Rodden is a former crew chief noted for his time with Kasey Kahne at Hendrick Motorsports. … Petty GMS Motorsports has hired crew chief Luke Lambert to move with driver Noah Gragson from JR Motorsports to the No. 42 Cup car next season.
 Gragson and Lambert will race for the Xfinity Series championship next weekend.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports